The Yoga Church Annual Retreat

 The Yoga Church Annual Retreat is a place where we can gather together as a spiritual community with the intention of deepening our spiritual practice.
 It’s a place where we can explore spirituality as the embodied human beings that we are.
 Where we can explore the mystery of God within us.
 Where we can move, breathe, and chant together.
 Rest in silence together.
 Build self-awareness and work for peace and justice in the world.

-We have a wonderful shared gathering space in which to practice and learn.
-One evening we’ll have a fire and some of us might find our way to the art studio.
-You can walk the trails and enjoy the lush, green, Pacific Northwest.
+We have a wonderful shared gathering space in which to learn and practice.
+One evening we’ll gather at the great outdoor fire pit and some of us might find our way to the art studio at some point.
+And, of course, you’ll want to walk the trails and enjoy the lush, green, Pacific Northwest.

 We can retreat in this beautiful location while our learning and efforts are supported by the hospitality of Islandwood’s wonderful staff.
 (Seriously, one of my favorite things about being on retreat is knowing that I don’t have to think about grocery shopping, cooking, or dishes!)
 Plus, our dollars will support the mission of Islandwood—a non-profit environmental learning center created to improve access to meaningful, nature-based learning experiences for the region’s children.
 It’s an amazing place and I can’t wait to be there with you in July.